What's behind defense secretary pick Hegseth's war on 'woke'

 "We're talking about someone who is primarily known as a media figure who would be running really one of the largest institutions in the United States, who doesn't appear to have any sort of managerial experience of that sort, and would be one of the most prominent figures in U.S. politics," said Nicole Hemmer, a political historian at Vanderbilt University, who has long studied the interplay between media and the conservative movement.

-Hegseth will need a strong deputy and an experienced staff given that he's never run an organization of this size.
-Regardless, the center of gravity will be at the White House, like it is under the current administration, where Defense Secretary Lloyd Austin was never seen as a key player.
+Given the size of the Pentagon, Hegseth will likely need a strong deputy and an experienced staff.
+Regardless, the center of gravity may remain at the White House, like it is under the current administration, where Defense Secretary Lloyd Austin was never seen as a key player.
 This means that the incoming national security adviser Michael Waltz will play a central role.
 Waltz has a lot of experience as a congressman, Green Beret — and as a former Pentagon official.

 From Fox News to the Cabinet